saifali1662009-rgb/INNOSTAA/README.md

 > Note: Piper TTS binaries and models must be downloaded separately.

 ## 📌 Author
 Built by a student developer as a learning-focused AI project.
+- Saif Ali
+  (student and AI enthusiast)